PhyUnfold-Net: Advancing Remote Sensing Change Detection with Physics-Guided Deep Unfolding: Conclusion

 \section{Conclusion}

 In this paper, we present PhyUnfold-Net, a physics-guided deep unfolding framework for bi-temporal change detection via explicit difference-space decomposition.
-The model integrates ICDM for change-nuisance separation, staged S-SEC regularization for stable decomposition, and WSSM to suppress acqui\-si\-tion-induced spectral mismatch.
-Experiments on four benchmarks show strong, consistent performance across diverse practical settings, including state-of-the-art results on multiple datasets.
+The model integrates ICDM for change--nuisance separation, staged S-SEC regularization for stable decomposition, and WSSM for suppressing acquisition-induced spectral mismatch.
+Experiments on four benchmarks demonstrate strong and consistent performance, with PhyUnfold-Net achieving the best F1 and IoU on all four datasets among the methods compared.
 Future work will study spatially adaptive entropy estimation and extend to multi-temporal change detection.